arc42/quality.arc42.org-site/_pages/50-about-this-site.md

 ## Acknowledgements

 * Thanx to Michael Mahlberg, Markus Meuten and Peter Hruschka for suggestions, bug fixes and moral support.
+* Thanx to Steffen Späthe for his intense reviews and constructive comments concerning the content.
 * Thanx to Per Starke for his awesome technical support in things around Liquid and Jekyll.

 ## Stats